epw/college/README.md

-Things I May Have Forgotten Since College
+Things I Have Forgotten Since College
 =========================================

 This is being written as a LaTeX document, but might be ported to HTML